If you’re ready to camp under the stars this summer, kick-back to live music and indulge in exceptionally good food –

 Billed as ‘an end of season exhale for those who have partied all summer’ – Virtual Festivals, Shambala Festival is an experience as good for your soul as it is your ears.

 Looking for a day trip music festival?
 Then road trip to the Midlands to enjoy Coventry’s much loved Godiva Festival.
-Join over 179,000 festival goers at the city’s War Memorial Park for a soon to be released line up – we can reveal the first headline act Ronan Keating, will be performing on the Sunday main stage.
+Join over 179,000 festival goers at the city’s War Memorial Park for a soon to be released line up.

 When setting out on your festival adventures this summer, remember to do your due diligence, making sure your car is properly prepared.
 Nobody likes breaking down.
 Or missing the show… Here’s 10 essential summer driving tips to ensure you stay safe (and cool) this summer.